gabrielleeyj/order-book-demo/README.md

 # order-book-demo
 A simulation to create an order book.
+From a known dataset.

+## Instruction
+1. Clone repo.
+2. Run `go mod tidy` at the root of the directory.
+3. Run `go run main.go` to run the program.
+4. Run `go test` to run the test suite.

 ### Operations
 The order book will require the following operations